virajdesai0309/SMath-Studio-Repo/README.md

 Hello All!
 My name is Desai Viraj and I am the writter of these training modules.
 If you think you can add/correct/edit and enhance this tutorial you are most welcome🙏

-## Some golden rules before you start coding
-• Don't get dis-hearted if your code is not running in first attempt.

-• Code to learn and learn to code

-• Try to consolidate code

-• Always write code so others can also understand (add comments)

-Hope this helps to start your journey with me 😄😄